jtfairbank/KrustyKookies/README.md

  0. Intro
  1. Specifications
  2. Setup
+ 3. Testing
- 3. Lib
+ 4. Lib

 Specifications
 ------------------------------------------------------------
 KK needs three distinct systems that all work together.
+This pilot program will implement the full database and the functionality described in the second system (Cookie Monster).

 ### General ###